HangfireIO/Hangfire.Documentation/background-processing/running-multiple-server-instances.rst

 Each Hangfire Server has a unique identifier that consist of two parts to provide default values for the cases written above.
 The last part is a process id to handle multiple servers on the same machine.
 The former part is the *server name*, that defaults to a machine name, to handle unqueness for different machines.
 Examples: ``server1:9853``, ``server1:4531``, ``server2:6742``.

-Since the defaults values provide uniqueness only on a process level, you should to handle it manually, if you want to run different server instances inside the same process:
+Since the defaults values provide uniqueness only on a process level, you should handle it manually if you want to run different server instances inside the same process:

 .. code-block:: c#